 Thematic complements of all stripes are relatively infrequent in the projected discourse portions of 1 Maccabees, but accusative Complements, realizing the choice +Affected, are more common than either of the two categories associated with subsystem 5.
 The sample value for the grammatical probability of +Affected is 57 selections/100 instances of the system.
 The typical spread around this value, calculated from the normalized frequencies, is 9.81 selections/100 instances of the system.
+This sample is quite positively skewed (0.71).
 This sample has a much flatter peak than the normal distribution (kurtosis of 1.5).